beaulieuhugo97/htb-walkthroughs/Artificial.md

 ------WebKitFormBoundaryTicDHAyJc5Hia94Y--
 ```

-Then, I start a netcat listener:
+Then, I start a listener with `netcat`:
 ```
 nc -lvnp 4444
 listening on [any] 4444 ...